curvegrid/go-ethereum-wiki/JavaScript-Console.md

 #### debug.processBlock

-    debug.processBlock(hashHexStringOrBlockNumber)
+    debug.processBlock(blockNumber)

-Processes the given block referred to by _hashHexStringOrBlockNumber_ with the VM in debug mode.
+Processes the given block referred to by _blockNumber_ with the VM in debug mode.
 See [web3.eth.getBlock](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethgetblock) for more details on block fields and lookup by number or hash.
 In combination with `setHead`, this can be used to replay processing of a block to debug VM execution.